-Tusk: Poland and US risk harming appeal of West
+Tusk: Poland risks harming EU appeal

 Tusk said the summit was "not directed against Russia, it's not a geopolitical beauty contest between Russia and the EU".

-But the former Polish leader added that, having himself spent the first half of his life living in the Soviet bloc, "if it was a beauty contest, I would not hesitate for a second which side to choose".
+But the former Polish leader said that, having himself lived in the old Soviet bloc, "if it was a beauty contest, I would not hesitate for a second which side to choose".

-He said countries such as Georgia, Moldova, and Ukraine wanted to get closer to the EU and the West more broadly speaking because it was a part of the world in which "human rights, and rule of law, and freedom of speech, are the most important part of our set of values".
+He said countries such as Georgia, Moldova, and Ukraine wanted to be part of the EU and the Western bloc more broadly because it was a part of the world in which "human rights, and rule of law, and freedom of speech, are the most important part of our set of values".

 But he also said, alluding to recent developments in Poland and in the US, that "today we witness in the free world, on both sides of the Atlantic, the consequences of interventions which are against this set of values".